NIKHILPESALA1/ADVANCE-RAG-MODULE/README.md

 Try:

 ```
-Who is Nikhil?
+Who is PersosnName?
-Difference between VIT Chennai and VIT Vellore
+Difference between this and that
 What does the article say about X?
 ```